The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

+We now explicitly describe this comodule in terms of graphs.
 The dg-module $\Tw \Gra^{\circlearrowleft}_{R} (U)$ is spanned by graphs with two kinds of vertices, external vertices corresponding to elements of $U$, and indistinguishable internal vertices (usually drawn in black).
-The degree of an edge is still $n-1$, while the degree of an internal vertex is $-n$.
+The degree of an edge is $n-1$, the degree of an external vertex is $0$, while the degree of an internal vertex is $-n$.
 All the vertices are labeled by elements of $R$, and their degree is added to the degree of the graph.

 The Hopf structure glues two graphs along their external vertices, multiplying labels in the process.
-The differential is a sum of two terms $d_{\mathrm{split}} + d_{\mathrm{contr}}$ (in addition to the internal differential coming from $R$).
-The first part comes from $\Gra^{\circlearrowleft}_{R}$ and splits edges, multiplying by $\Delta_{R}$ the labels of the endpoints.
-The second part is similar to the differential of $\Tw \Gra^{\circlearrowleft}_{n}$: it contracts edges connecting an internal vertex to another vertex of either kind, multiplying the labels of the endpoints (see \Cref{fig.diff-gra-n}).
+The differential is a sum of three terms

+The first part is the internal differential coming from $R$, acting on each label separately.
+The second part comes from $\Gra^{\circlearrowleft}_{R}$ and splits edges, multiplying by $\Delta_{R}$ the labels of the endpoints.
+The third part is similar to the differential of $\Tw \Gra^{\circlearrowleft}_{n}$: it contracts all \textbf{contractible} edges, i.e.\ edges connecting an internal vertex to another vertex of either kind.
+When an edge is contracted, the label of the resulting vertex is the product of the labels of of the endpoints of the former edge (see Figure~\ref{fig.diff-gra-n}).
+This result comes from the twisting construction (see the definition in Equation~\eqref{eq:total-diff-tw-comod}).
+For example, we have: